 The 47-mile West Coast Trail follows the southwest coast of Vancouver Island from Port Renfrew to Bamfield.
 Named the best hike in the world by BestHike.com, the rugged trail winds through a challenging terrain of sandy and rocky beaches, rainforest, bogs, deep mud, high ladders, surge channels and headlands, where cliffs descend into the sea.
 Hikers pass old growth trees, tall waterfalls, streams and exposed shelf and boulders.
 Hikers enjoy stunning views of Pacific Ocean, Olympic Peninsula and Carmanah Lighthouse.
 To cross rivers and streams, hikers ride cable cars, trek over fallen logs or pass by boat.
 Access sections of the trail by the trail bus, water taxi and float plane.

 Located in the District of Ucluelet, the Wild Pacific Trail skirts the rugged cliffs and shoreline of the west coast of Vancouver Island.
 Overlooking Barclay Sound and the Broken Group Islands to the east and the Pacific Ocean to the south and west, the trail system offers spectacular shoreline panoramas and seaward vistas through ancient cedar and spruce framed platforms on headlands along the route.
-Divided into 3 sections – Lighthouse Loop, Big Beach and Brown’s Beach – the massive trail gives hikers unforgettable views of the ocean’s fury.
+Divided into 4 sections – Lighthouse Loop, Big Beach, Brown’s Beach and Ancient Cedars – the massive trail gives hikers unforgettable views of the ocean’s fury.
 The next phases will extend the trail to Half Moon Bay in Pacific Rim National Park Reserve.